-The PSMMP is a 41 credit hours program (plus the 3 credits prerequisite course).
-It provides professional training, in partnership with area hospitals, and focuses on the Radiation Therapy track that absorbs ~75% of Medical Physicists.
+The PSMMP is a 41 credit hours program.
+It provides professional training in partnership with area hospitals, and focuses on the Radiation Therapy track that absorbs ~75% of Medical Physicists.
 Typical duration is two years.

 Admission Requirements

 A BS or BA in Physics.
 Candidates with a BS in Biology, Chemistry, Computer Science, or Engineering with a minor in Physics are considered.